songweizhi/BioSAK/BioSAK_tutorial/Demo_tree_visualization_with_iTol/README.md

 1. Go to the **Export** panel, choose desired file format and export your tree to file.
 Remember to turn on **Colored ranges legend**, if you are using **NorthSea_1_Taxon_Range.txt** to color MAG classes.
 ![Step_2](figures/Step_2.jpg)

+# How to prepare these files

++ Some tools suggested by iTOL: https://itol.embl.de/help.cgi#external

++ You can also use [BioSAK](https://github.com/songweizhi/BioSAK)'s iTOL module to prepare these files.
+Please refers to the [help page](https://github.com/songweizhi/BioSAK) for its installation.

+  The purpose for developing this module is to generate iTOL-recognizable file for your dataset, parameters (e.g. colour, font size and strip width) provided in the output file might need further adjustment.
+The best way to optimize your plot is to visualize your tree with the default output and optimize the parameters by looking at the tree.

+  Input files for the following commands can be found in `files_needed/raw_data`.

+      BioSAK iTOL -ColorRange -lg raw_MAG_taxon.txt -lt Class -out NorthSea_1_Taxon_Range.txt BioSAK iTOL -ColorStrip -lg raw_MAG_taxon.txt -lt Class -out NorthSea_1_Taxon_ColorStrip.txt BioSAK iTOL -ColorStrip -lg raw_MAG_LifeStyle.txt -lt LifeStyle -out NorthSea_2_LifeStyle.txt BioSAK iTOL -Heatmap -lm raw_MAG_abundance.txt -lt Abundance -out NorthSea_3_Abundance.txt BioSAK iTOL -SimpleBar -lv raw_MAG_size.txt -scale 0-3-6-9 -lt MAG_Size -out NorthSea_4_MAG_Size.txt

+      # for help
+      BioSAK iTOL -h

 # Help information